Welwyn By Pass Rd, Welwyn, AL6 9FG

 Book Tickets

-Welwyn Roman Baths are open on Saturdays 10am-4pm and admission can be paid at the door.
-We are also open on specific days during school holidays.
-Check the booking calendar for details.
+Welwyn Roman Baths is open on selected Saturdays 10am-4pm and specific days during school holidays.
+Check the booking pages for details.

-The Roman baths beneath the A1(M) in Welwyn, Hertfordshire are part of the Dicket Mead villa complex.
+The Roman baths beneath the A1(M) in Welwyn, Hertfordshire are a scheduled ancient monument, part of the Dicket Mead Roman villa complex.
 Discovered in 1960 by Tony Rook, excavations by the Welwyn Archaeological Society revealed a bath complex within a larger villa.
-This bath house is preserved under the motorway embankment.
+This bath house is preserved under the motorway embankment within a steel vault.
 The villa dates from the early third century and fell out of use in the mid-fourth.
+The site is open to the public on some Saturdays and on selected days in school holidays, offering family-friendly, hands-on learning and fascinating experiences up close with real archaeology.

 The baths feature three key rooms: the unheated frigidarium (cold room), the warm tepidarium, and the hot caldarium.
 A sophisticated hypocaust system provided underfloor and wall heating.
 Romans would progress through the rooms, using oil and a curved tool called a strigil for cleansing in the hot room.
 They’d rinse in plunge pools, hot then cold.